 We recently collaborated with YHA to create a stunning new display for their Youth Hostel in Castleton.
 The display offers visitors a variety of routes to help them #GetOutside and explore the stunning countryside that surrounds the hostel.

 At the centre of the display is a large 3D contour map of the area which contains some topographic detail and local points of interest.
 There are six routes shown on the map using coloured pins and string which makes for a really striking, tactile display.

 Hands up if you’d like a chance to top up your navigation skills!
 For the first time we’re holding a National Map Reading Week to help you stay safe when you #GetOutside.
-From 17-23 October, we’ll be hosting free map reading workshops and will have some fantastic resources, from videos to handy guides, readily available on our site.
+From 17-23 October, there will be map reading workshops and a host of fantastic resources, from videos to handy guides, readily available on our site.